 Responsive web design has evolved from a trend to a necessity in web designing services.
-With experts predicting mobile traffic overtaking “regular traffic” (web traffic from desktops and laptops) by 2014 and with data showing that 90% of mobile searches result to a response to a site’s call-to-action, having a site that is compatible across mobile devices is a must.
+With experts predicting mobile traffic overtaking “regular traffic” (web traffic from desktops and laptops) and with data showing that 90% of mobile searches result to a response to a site’s call-to-action, having a site that is compatible across mobile devices is a must.

 There are two routes that a responsive website design company can take to create websites specifically made for the mobile audience.
 Choosing which one you should use depends on your resources and the frequency of how your website is updated.

 Table of Contents

 First, there’s the Adaptive approach.
 This type of responsive website design is executed by creating web layouts based on different width ranges.
 Typically, this method produces three layouts that are targeted for specific widths such as tablets and mobile devices.
 However, if a user is browsing via a device with a screen size that falls outside these width ranges, browsing issues may start to surface.
 This is one of the disadvantages of using this approach.
 Another disadvantage websites built using this technique is not forward looking.
 This means that it would work on the most widely used devices today.

 On the other hand, an advantage of this approach is a relatively easier testing process since there are only three layouts to be tested.
 Also, since these layouts are specifically made to the most prevalent widths of the hottest devices at a given time, a responsive website design company can assure a client that his site is optimized for the majority of the mobile internet users.